aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 ### Stat down on block properties processing
 This section applies if the target.`hp` is above 0, the target doesn't have the `Shield` [condition](../Actors%20states/Conditions.md) and the property is `DefDownOnBlock` or `AtkDownOnBlock`.

 This will call [StatusEffect](../Actors%20states/Conditions%20methods/StatusEffect.md) to give the target a [condition](../Actors%20states/Conditions.md) with visual effect.
 The amount of turn to inflict is 2 turns unless block is true where it's 1 turn instead.
-On top of this, it inflicts for one more turn if the target is a player party member (meaning 3 turns or 2 with block)
+On top of this, it inflicts for one more turn if the target is a player party member (meaning 3 turns or 2 with block).

 As for the actual condition, it's `DefenseDown` if the property is `DefDownOnBlock` and it's `AttackDown` if the property is `AtkDownOnBlock`.